Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Quaternionic Gauges and Curvatures

 By definition, the Christoffel Symbols are always defined using a ``normal'' covariant derivative of the (symmetric part of the) metric tensor.
 Clearly, tensor - Christoffel Symbol positions in these expressions are determined {\it both} by the type of Christoffel Symbol (``$ \{ ] $'' or ``$ [ \} $''), {\it and} the use of ``$ \; ; \; $'' or ``$ \; \tilde{;} \; $'' in the derivative.

 With these facts established, the ``left handed'' Christoffel Symbols and more general affine connection $ {}_{L} \Gamma^{\alpha}_{\mu \nu} $ will now be arbitrarily dropped, and the right handed cases used in what follows.
 However, it should also be noted that the generalization of equation (\ref{complex.gi.ahat.action}) in this extended structure will eventually involve a quaternion conjugate (``$ QC $'') term to replace the ``$ CC $'' term in equation (\ref{complex.gi.ahat.action}).
 That quaternion conjugate term will tend to involve left handed forms to balance the right handed forms that are now being chosen in the first part of the action.
-Because of that, the basic left hand should not be suppressed or shortchanged overall, although a somewhat different type of left handedness will also arise at the next level to be examined.
-That will be found necessarily to enter asymmetrically, but it should still tend to be balanced by corresponding right handed forms in the $ QC $ terms in the action.
+Because of that, the basic left hand should not be suppressed or shortchanged overall, although a somewhat different type of right or left handedness will also arise at the next level to be examined.
+There, the right and left handed forms will be found necessarily to enter asymmetrically, but they should still tend to be balanced overall by corresponding opposite handed forms in the $ QC $ terms in the action.

 For general quaternionic $ M_{\mu} $ and $ N_{\nu} $,

 Additionally, contraction on tensor indices inside an already evaluated covariant derivative will not necessarily equal the covariant derivative of the contracted quantity.
 Examples such as these limit the usefulness of these gauge varying, generalized covariant derivatives outside of gauges in which quantities commute easily in products.
 However, in other cases, these covariant derivatives will still be helpful, and will be used.
 On the other hand, any genuine physics in this structure will require gauge invariant constructions, including gauge invariant covariant derivatives.
 Those will be developed later, and they will involve real Christoffel Symbols that thus avoid these limitations just noted.